21 July 2022

 For current university students (Bachelors and Masters) who want to acquire skills in machine learning methods and have an interest in the social and behavioural sciences.
 PhD candidates who wish to learn about machine learning are also welcome to apply.
-Participants should have taken at least one statistical class.
+Participants should have taken at least one class in statistics.

 After a short introduction to programming with Python, we first focus on data preparation, including cleaning data, merging data and the handling of missing values.
 Next, students will learn how to explore data with descriptive statistics and meaningful data visualizations.
 The largest part of the course will focus on learning and applying statistical and machine learning methods.
 Starting with linear regression and logistic regression, we carefully introduce more advanced prediction models such as random forests and support vector machines.
 Next to prediction models, we also cover clustering methods such as k-means, hierarchical clustering and t-SNE.
 While we cover some advanced methods, the focus of the course is on providing a conceptual understanding of the methods and ensuring that students know how to apply the methods in practice.